9 Stunning Plants that Look Like Spider Plants

 Botanical Name: Dracaena

-Three plants that bear a resemblance are – Dracaena fragrans, Dracaena reflexa, and Dracaena draco.
-They all look quite similar to the plant in question!
+Three plants that bear a resemblance in this genus are – Dracaena fragrans, Dracaena reflexa, and Dracaena draco.
+They all look quite similar to spider plant!

 4. Pandanus